Rebecca Corbett

 Research Areas

 Rebecca Corbett’s research interests include the history and practice of Japanese tea culture (chanoyu), and early modern Japanese women’s history.
 In particular, her work has focused on reevaluating the role of women as practitioners and producers of Japanese tea culture historically.
 Her book Cultivating Femininity: Women and Tea Culture in Edo and Meiji Japan (University of Hawai’i Press, 2018) analyses privately circulated and commercially published texts to show how tea practice for women was understood, articulated, and promoted from the eighteenth through early twentieth centuries.
-Her current project examines early Western involvement in and writings about chanoyu tea culture during the 1870s-1890s.
+Her current research explores the lives of western women who spent significant periods of time living in Japan in the late 19th and early 20th century as wives, daughters, sisters, or mothers of men who had official postings or business interests in Japan.
+This includes recovering these women’s voices and experiences as individuals in their own right, and arguing for a reconsideration of their collecting, writing, and legacies.
+A second, related, project, explores early Western encounters with chanoyu in the late nineteenth and early twentieth centuries.

 Responsibilities